What Is Binary Code?

 To convert text to binary:

-- Type or paste your text in the first input box
+- Type or paste your text in the first box.

 To convert binary to text:

-How Do You Say Hello in Binary Number System?
+How Do You Say Hello in the Binary Number System?